As pastor of a congregation you serve in many ways:

 - HEAL those who have already had abortions

 - Make Jesus PRESENT in the darkest of situations by praying at the very facilities where abortions happen

 - SPREAD the good news of the loving pro-life message

 One in three women will have an abortion by the time she is 45.
 That should motivate you as the leader of your flock to do two things:

 - Work to make it so that people do not have to go through the pain of an abortion

 - Bring healing to those who have already experienced abortion

-Without you, we cannot grow our prayer presence to cover multiple abortion clinics in prayer.
-These mothers and babies at ALL the Austin abortion clinics deserve to see loving faces praying for them before and after they have their abortion.
+Without you, we cannot grow our prayer presence to cover multiple abortion facilities in prayer.
+These mothers and babies at ALL the Austin abortion facilities deserve to see loving faces praying for them and offering help.